kjhscs2425/project-3-make-a-discord-bot-v2-Venusstars1/proposal.md

 # Proposal

-When a user says: jumble or randomize this sentence
+When a user says: jumble or randomize
 My bot will respond by: mixing up the letters in the sentence

 When a user says: who lives in a pineapple under the sea